-Last update: November, 2016
+Last update: December, 2021

 Cultural education, public museums, concert halls and public libraries were favoured areas of cultural policy in the early 20th century, typically with substantial contributions from private patrons and voluntary work.
 In the 1930s, the democratic welfare state began to evolve with an increasing government involvement in arts and culture.
-During the same period, the efforts in popular cultural education made by popular movements such as the Labour Movement, the Temperance Movement and the Free Church Movement solidified into government-funded organisations.
-Other important institutions were already old at that time, often been inspired by French, German or Italian models.
-Examples of such organisations are The Royal Opera, The Royal Dramatic Theatre, The Royal Library, The National Archives and The National Heritage Board.
-Most of these organizations had been founded by the monarchy and have remained under government control, even though private sponsors and donors have also played a role in funding them.
+During the same period, the efforts in popular cultural education made by popular movements, such as the labour movement, the temperance movement, and the non-conformist Christian movement, solidified into government-funded organisations.
+Since the 1930s, the main feature of Swedish cultural policy has been an emphasis on equal access to quality culture.
+One initiative typical of the early welfare state was the National Touring Theatre (Riksteatern), created in 1934.

-In the 2000’s, regional governments have become increasingly involved in Swedish cultural policy, both in creating their own cultural policies and in distributing funding from the national budget.
-Because of the Government Bill on Cultural Policy of 2009, a significant part of the national funding for culture was transferred to regional governments.
-Under this model - known as the Cultural Cooperation Model - the Swedish Arts Council acts as a representative of the national government in approving the Cultural Policy Plans of the regional governments for national funding.
-In the making of their Cultural Policy Plans, regional governments also obligated to consult with representatives of cultural institutions, professionals and civil society in their respective regions.
+2000-2021: In the 2000’s, regional governments became increasingly active in Swedish cultural policy, both in creating their own cultural policies, and in distributing funding from the national budget.
+In 2009, a new Government Bill on Cultural Policy was passed by parliament, setting new objectives for cultural policy, and creating a new and more decentralised organisation for government support of arts and culture.
+As a result, a significant part of the national funding for culture was transferred to regional governments.
+Under this model - known as the Culture Cooperation Model - the Swedish Arts Council acts as a representative of the national government in approving the Cultural Policy Plans of the regional governments for national funding.
+In the making of their Cultural Policy Plans, regional governments are obligated to consult with representatives of cultural institutions, professionals and civil society in their respective regions.

-Main features of the current cultural policy model
+Main features of the cultural policy model

-The Swedish cultural policy model has until recently been marked by a strong national level, with most of its powers invested in government agencies under the leadership of government appointed directors and boards, including representatives of relevant fields and professions.
-The complexity of the Swedish cultural policy model is revealed by the large number of heterogeneous units directly subordinated, and/or financially dependent on, the Ministry of Culture.
-Among the most important, such bodies are the Swedish Arts Council and the Swedish Heritage Board.
-Other large public bodies are the Swedish Film Institute, and the government agencies responsible for various museums and other cultural institutions.
+The Swedish cultural policy model is characterized by a strong national level, with most of its powers invested in government agencies under the leadership of government appointed directors and boards.
+Such boards, like the bodies of experts assisting such bodies, often include representatives of relevant sub-fields and professions within the field of arts and culture.
+The complexity of the Swedish cultural policy model is a result of the large number of heterogeneous units directly subordinated, and/or financially dependent on, the Ministry of Culture.
+Among the most important such bodies are the Swedish Arts Council, the Swedish Arts Grants Committee, and the Swedish Heritage Board.
+Other large public bodies are the Swedish Film Institute (see chapter 1.2.2), and the government agencies responsible for various museums and other cultural institutions (see chapter 1.3).

 The autonomy of cultural institutions organized as government agencies is protected by constitutional law.
 In addition, there is a tradition of respect for the autonomy of artists and cultural professionals in matters of content and quality of cultural production.
 This can be described as a double arm’s length principle.
 Safeguards against political intervention in the practices of publicly owned and/or publicly financed cultural institutions are relatively strong.

 In the Government Bill on Cultural Policy of 2009 (2009/10:3), the previous focus on the national level of cultural policy was somewhat changed.
-Since then, a new system has been introduced, in which national government funding of regional institutions is governed through regional Cultural Policy Plans approved by the Swedish Arts Council (see chapter 2.1).
+Since then, a new system has been introduced, in which national government funding of regional institutions is governed through regional Cultural Policy Plans approved by the Swedish Arts Council (see chapter 1.2.3 and 1.2.6).
 The autonomy of cultural institutions on the regional and local levels is not constitutionally protected.